FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 * `DROP` - the packet is completely ignored; the external computer that sent the packet will not receive a response and will be forced to time-out the connection
 * `REJECT` - a response is sent to the external computer indicating that the server has rejected the packet

 In the configuration above, we initialize the `INPUT` and `FORWARD` chains to `DROP` everything by default.
 This prevents your server from accepting packets unless you explicitly define a rule.
 The `OUTPUT` chain on the other hand is set to `ACCEPT` by default.
-In most cases, if you are on the server, you'll likely want to access other servers.
-You might need to do a DNS lookup or download packages to install, but it is generally safe to leave the `OUTPUT` chain open.
+The `OUTPUT` chain is used when a new connect is opened from the server to an external source (usually another server) or when a packet is sent back to a client on an established connect (like an HTTP response to an HTTP request).
+Therefore, you should almost always set the `OUTPUT` to `ACCEPT` for all traffic.
+You can lock the `OUTPUT` chain down if you want, just be careful because it could lock your server since outgoing packets for SSH might be dropped.

 The file above sets up a few default rules for the predefined `INPUT` chain.
 These rules are: